 The President shall review the committee decision only for 1) objectivity, 2) thoroughness, 3) adherence to procedural safeguards, and 4) proper application of the definition of misconduct to the facts.
 If the President finds that the committee has properly followed the above standards, the President shall affirm the committee's decision.
 If the President finds that an error has been committed, the President shall, 1) ask the committee to take additional evidence and/or deliberate further; 2) appoint a new committee; or 3) reject the decision of the committee.
-If the investigation is prolonged more than 120 days past the initiation of the investigation, the sponsoring agency will be informed of the reason for the delay, the anticipated completion date, and a progress report.
+If the investigation is prolonged more than 120 days past the initiation of the delay, the anticipated completion date, and a progress report.
 If the President upholds a decision of misconduct, the President shall further decide what disciplinary action may be appropriate, in accordance with the policies of the Board of Regents (4:14) and the university, and the contractual rights of the party charged.